1942 Bladder cancer (merge of BLM30 and NMIBC24)

 Achievements

-- First paper re-submitted after major revisions to Quality of Life Research
+– First paper published in Quality of Life Research

 Future plans